danny-avila/LibreChat/docs/install/configuration/azure_openai.md

 7. **additionalHeaders** (Object, Optional): Specifies any extra headers for Azure OpenAI API requests as key-value pairs.
 Environment variable references can be included as values.

+8. **serverless** (Boolean, Optional): Specifies if the group is a serverless inference chat completions endpoint from [Azure Model Catalog,](https://ai.azure.com/explore) for which only a model identifier, baseURL, and apiKey are needed.
+For more info, see [serverless inference endpoints.](#serverless-inference-endpoints)

+9. **addParams** (Object, Optional): Adds or overrides additional parameters for Azure OpenAI API requests.
+Useful for specifying API-specific options as key-value pairs.

+10. **dropParams** (Array/List, Optional): Allows for the exclusion of certain default parameters from Azure OpenAI API requests.
+Useful for APIs that do not accept or recognize specific parameters.
+This should be specified as a list of strings.

+11. **forcePrompt** (Boolean, Optional): Dictates whether to send a `prompt` parameter instead of `messages` in the request body.
+This option is useful when needing to format the request in a manner consistent with OpenAI's API expectations, particularly for scenarios preferring a single text payload.

 ### Model-Level Configuration

 Within each group, the `models` field must contain a mapping of records, or model identifiers to either boolean values or object configurations.